Ferras: Career

 Ferras continued concentrating on songwriting and in January 2011, German singer Lena Meyer-Landrut performed the song "Good News" which was co-written by Ferras and Audra Mae for the Eurovision Song Contest 2011.
 Four tracks co-written by Ferras were also included on the Ricky Martin record "Musica+Alma+Sexo" which was released on February 1, 2011.
 Ferras co-wrote the song "Galaxy" with Richard Vission and was released as a duet by Australian recording artists Jessica Mauboy and Stan Walker in 2011.
 The song was released digitally in October 2011 as the fifth single from Mauboy's second studio album.
 It peaked at number 13 on the Aria Singles Chart and number seven on the Aria Urban Singles Chart.
 It was certified platinum by the Australian Recording Industry Association (ARIA) for selling over 70,000 digital copies.
 "Galaxy" also debuted at number 40 on the New Zealand Singles Chart.

 Ferras released his self-titled EP on June 17, 2014, after becoming the first artist to sign with Katy Perry's Metamorphosis Music.
 He had first met Perry in 2007 when both were artists at Capitol Records.
 The first single of the album is titled "Speak in Tongues".
 The album also features a ballad called "Legends Never Die", which is a duet with Ferras and Perry.
 The EP contains a total of five songs and was released on iTunes.
 It was also announced that Ferras would be appearing as the support artist on the North American leg and in some shows in the Asian leg of Perry's Prismatic World Tour.

-In July 2014, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathy Lee Gifford and Hoda Kotb, where he performed his single "Speak in Tongues" live.
+In 2025, Ferras appeared on the Netflix music docu-reality series Hitmakers.